Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Class of shares (common stock is most common).

 • Duration of the Corporation.
-Most will choose perpetual existence as an end date of the business hasn’t been determined.
+Most will choose perpetual existence as the end date of the business hasn’t been determined.
 Some businesses (such as an investment fund or real estate investment) will have a final date already established to close the Corporation.

 • Name, address, and signature of the incorporator(s).
 These can be one of the owners of the Corporation or someone helping with the formation of the entity.